javanile/binst.tk/README.md

 ### Contributing

 Thank you for considering contributing to this project!
-The contribution guide can be found in the [CONTRIBUTING.md](docs/CONTRIBUTING.md).
+The contribution guide can be found in the [CONTRIBUTING.md](CONTRIBUTING.md).

 ### Code of Conduct

-In order to ensure that the Laravel community is welcoming to all, please review and abide by the [Code of Conduct](docs/CONTRIBUTING.md#code-of-conduct).
+In order to ensure that the Javanile community is welcoming to all, please review and abide by the [Code of Conduct](CONTRIBUTING.md#code-of-conduct).

 ### Security Vulnerabilities